hpi-swa-teaching/SqueakWhiteboard/README.md

 # How To Use
 In order to start your experience, open a workspace and run "WBCanvas new".
-A "SqueakWhiteboard" window appears with a toolbar on the lefthandside from which you can invoke different functionalities.
+A "SqueakWhiteboard" window appears with a toolbar on the left-hand side from which you can invoke different functionalities.

 # What To Do
 The toolbar provides buttons to spawn different forms and kinds of elements which can be placed onto the canvas by clicking at the place you want the element to be.